 “Fress” is a word that takes me straight back to childhood.
 It’s a word my grandparents used – one of the handful of Yiddish words that remained in their everyday vocabularies.
 There was only one kind of fress, and that was a good fress.
-A generous, convivial, delicious meal, or perhaps a snack, a social gathering with food, friends, and plenty of crumbs.
+A generous, convivial, delicious meal.
+Or perhaps a snack, a social gathering with food, friends, and plenty of crumbs.
 Those five letters bring to mind a world of possibilities, and they all involve eating.

-The classics are there – chicken soup with knaidlach, egg & onion, and salt beef from the Ashkenazi side, and hamin, kibbeh and all manner of auberginey delights from the Sephardi side.
+The classics are there – chicken soup with knaidlach, egg & onion, and salt beef from the Ashkenazi side.
+Plus hamin, kibbeh and all manner of aubergine-based delights from the Sephardi side.
 There are also plenty of new twists, like za’atar crusted halloumi salad, sticky pomegranate salmon, and fennel & potato latkes.
 The book is well-illustrated, and everything looks absolutely mouthwatering!
-The dishes in the photos also look appetisingly home-made, encouraging you to have a go – there’s nothing too difficult or ‘cheffy’ here, just honest, delicious food that anyone could make.
+The dishes in the photos look appetisingly home-made, encouraging you to have a go – there’s nothing too difficult or ‘cheffy’ here, just honest, delicious food that anyone could make.

+Treif fishes aside though, this is a lovely book.
 Fress by Emma Spitzer is published by Octopus Books, RRP £25.

 I was sent a complimentary copy of the book to review, but all opinions are my own.

 You might also like to read some of my other book reviews, such as 100 Best Jewish Recipes, Hungry Healthy Happy, Hazana: Jewish vegetarian cooking, The Healthy Jewish Kitchen, Modern Jewish Baker, Feasting, or Wild Honey and Rye.